tupl-xyz/lens-sdk/README.md

 # Lens Reasoning SDK

 A Python SDK for the Lens Reasoning System focused on query processing and reasoning capabilities.
-For steering directives and advanced reasoning management, use the integrated Lens UI overlay.
+For steering directives and advanced reasoning management, use the integrated Lens UI overlay (Cmd/Ctrl + Shift + T).

 ## Installation